Iretha/design-patterns/src/com/smdev/creational/abstract_factory/README.md

 ```

 ## Scenarios
-* If you go to a general car distributor and you want to order a car.
+* If you go to a car distributor and you want to order a car.
 Based on the brand of the car, the distributor
 will contact different factory to order the car for assembly and the car will be assembled with parts of different brands,
 depending on the factory and what parts they use.
 At the end, it's still a car.